MushroomGecko/RerouteChat/README.md

 > /tell, /msg, and /w messages are rerouted as server announcements

+> /teammsg and /tm messages are rerouted as server announcements

 In Progress
 > /say command rerouting

-> /teammsg and /tm message rerouting

 > /me command rerouting